 Well, now you know at least one and his name is Alex Ayzin.
 In 1986, following the Challenger and Chernobyl disasters, he set about creating, with Russian composer Emilian Sichkin, the Concerto for Astronauts and Winds of Freedom.
 First, 18-months after the January 1986 Challenger Space Shuttle explosion, came the amazingly moving tribute to those brave explorers of space and then, in 1991, with the Chernobyl nuclear meltdown disaster and a hot Cold War providing fresh motivation, the Winds of Freedom Symphony was released celebrating Man’s Timeless Quest for Peace & Freedom.

-Working closely with a classically trained, highly-temperamental and extremely talented composer producing two full-length symphonies, over a five-year period, was a mind-bending struggle that required the patience of a saint, the wisdom of a sage and the focus of a scholar.
+Working closely with a classically trained, highly-temperamental and extremely talented composer producing two full-length symphonies, over a five-year period of time, was a mind-bending struggle that required the patience of a saint, the wisdom of a sage and the focus of a scholar.
 Emilian Sichkin, who comes from a musical family, trained as a classical pianist at the finest Russian conservatories.
 On May 11, 1991, the Winds of Freedom Symphony debuted live at Carnegie Hall in New York to rave reviews and standing ovations.

-In 2016, Alex Ayzin expanded the symphony into the Winds of Freedom Multimedia Presentation, see video below, which combines stirring video and still images with the innovative and moving classical score to create an inspirational experience that brings a powerful message of hope in a chaotic world in need of more peace and harmony among nations and people.
+In 2016, Alex Ayzin expanded the symphony into the Winds of Freedom Multimedia Presentation, see below, which combines stirring video and still images with the innovative and moving classical score to create an inspirational experience that brings a powerful message of hope in a chaotic world needing more peace and harmony among nations and people.
 While Concerto for Astronauts is a tribute to the brave astronauts lost on the Challenger, and in all risky exploration endeavors, the Winds of Freedom celebrates life, teaches history, inspires peace and hopes for a brighter future.